MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/translation-builder-localize-label.md

    :::image type="content" source="./media/translation-builder-localize-label/add-localize-label.png" alt-text="Screenshot shows Translations Builder with Add Labels to Localized Labels Table selected.":::

-1. Add report labels one at a time by typing in the text for the label and then selecting **Add Label**.
+1. Add report labels one at a time by typing the text for the label.
+Then select **Add Label**.

    :::image type="content" source="./media/translation-builder-localize-label/add-localize-label-dialog.png" alt-text="Screenshot shows the Add Localized Labels dialog box with the label Product Sales Report.":::